enghwa/ecommerce-shopfront-on-aws/3_Route53Configuration/README.md

 endpoint in your WebAssets (*bookstore-WebAssets/src/config.js*) to use our newly created DNS name for our API endpoint.

-Go to CodeCommit Repositories, and edit the *config.js* file with `https://api.arc30901.multi-region.xyz` (substituting your own domain) instead of the region specific name.
+Go to CodeCommit Repositories, and edit the *config.js* file with `https://api.arc30901.multi-region.xyz` (substituting your own domain, make sure there is no trailing `/`) instead of the region specific name.
 Also, add in `API_IRELAND_URL` with the FQDN of the Ireland's APIGW CNAME, this is to facilitate our failover testing later.
 Commit the changes and wait for Codepipeline/Codebuild to rebuild and update the S3 repository.